 How to Find the Best Places to Hike

 One of the best ways to find hiking trails is to crowdsource from other hikers.
 Ask your friends and family if they can recommend a beginner hike.
 There are also Facebook groups, like our Hiking In Europe Facebook Group, alpine associations, local hiking groups and apps.

 Check out our post How to Find the Best Places to Hike for specific recommendations.

 Related Reading: 7 Fun Facts About the Balkan Mountains

 The main things you’ll want to consider when looking for an easy hike are:

-- Trail Length: Choose a trail that’s ~10km (~6 miles) or less for your first hike.
+- Trail Length: Choose a trail that’s a distance of ~10km (~6 miles) or less for your first hike.
 You can gradually build up as you’ve done a few hikes and work your way up to more challenging hikes if you choose.
 But start with a shorter distance to keep it fun and to test your endurance.

-- Trail Markings: Choose a hiking trail that’s well signed where it’s easy to find the path.
+- Trail Markings: Choose a hiking trail that’s well-signed and where it’s easy to find the path.
 Look for trail descriptions that specifically mention that it’s easy to find your way.
-If the descriptions say it’s unmarked or to “look for a pile of rocks, then turn left,” you’ll want to save these trails until you’re more experienced.

 Recommended Reading: Best Walking Holidays in Italy